John Proctor Is the Villain: Production history

+Developmental workshops and productions (2018-2019)

+The play was originally commissioned by The Farm Theater for their College Collaboration Project and first workshopped in 2018 and 2019 in three colleges theatre departments: Centre College in Danville, Kentucky, Furman University in Greenville, South Carolina, and Rollins College in Winter Park, Florida.
+The play was also workshopped as part of the Ojai Playwrights Conference's New Works Festival in 2019.

 Washington, D.C.
 (2022)

-The play was originally commissioned by The Farm Theater for their College Collaboration Project and first workshopped in 2018 and 2019 at three colleges within their theatre departments: Centre College in Danville, Kentucky, Furman University in Greenville, South Carolina, and Rollins College in Winter Park, Florida.

-The final version of the play was first produced by the Studio Theatre in Washington D.C in 2022, running from April 27 until June 5, directed by Marti Lyons.
+The play was first professionally produced by Studio Theatre in Washington D.C in 2022, running from April 27 until June 5, directed by Marti Lyons.
 Since then, it has been performed by various small theaters and colleges in the DMV area, including Georgetown University's Mask and Bauble Dramatic Society in 2023, until its Broadway premiere in 2025.

 Boston (2024)

 In 2024, another production was staged at the Huntington Theatre Company in Boston, running from February 8 until March 10, directed by Margot Bordelon.
-The Boston production was nominated for six Elliot Norton Awards, winning Outstanding Play, Large and Outstanding Ensemble.
+The Boston production was nominated for six Elliot Norton Awards, winning Outstanding Play, Large; and Outstanding Ensemble.